bekk/bekk-christmas/post/functional/scala-3.md

 ### Opaque types

-Another mechanism to help build safety in our applications is `opaque types`.
-They are type definitions where the enclosing type is only knowable within the same scope.
+Another mechanism to help with type safety in our applications is `opaque types`.
+They are type definitions where the enclosing type is only known within the same scope.

 ```scala
 object MyLib {